malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 Regardless of the way you decide to install DESeq2, it will take some time for all the dependences and DESeq2 itself to be installed.
 So be patient.

-To just load/re-load the package if you have it already installed use the line below.
+To load the package, so that you can make the functions in the package accessible, use the line below.